act-rules/act-rules.github.io/_rules/additional-content-triggered-on-hover-is-hoverable-ep1s13.md

 - The user does not dismiss the tooltip causing the changes in content by pressing a key on the keyboard.
 In this instance the rule will fail while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
 - The content displayed on the rectangle with the changes in content does not become irrelevant.
 In this instance the rule will fail while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
+- The element and the rectangle defined by the additional content are adjacent, so that it is possible to move the mouse pointer from one to the other without causing the additional content to disappear.

 ## Accessibility Support